 S = I

-The Three-sector model includes government along with domestic and corporate sectors.
-It plays a crucial role to maintain balance in the economy.
+The Three-sector Model includes government along with domestic and corporate sectors.
+It plays a crucial role in maintaining balance in the economy.

-Government acts both as a producer as well as a consumer for both the sectors.
-It receives money in the form of direct and indirect taxes.
-It spends by giving subsidies, construction and services, etc.
+Government acts both as a producer and consumer for households and firms.
+As it receives money in the form of direct and indirect taxes.
+Whereas, spends money by giving subsidies, services and investments in construction projects.

-The flow of income between government and different sectors are as follows:
+The flow of income between government and different sectors is as follows:

-- Household and Government: The government take factors of production (army, administration, etc.) from the household.
-It makes factor payments (salary, pensions, scholarships, etc.)to them.
-The households pay direct taxes to the government.
+The government take factors of production (army, administration, etc.) from the household.
+On the other hand, makes factor payments (salary, pensions, scholarships, etc.) to them.
+Also, the households pay direct taxes to the government.

-- Firms and Government: The government purchases goods and services of the firms.
-They provide subsidies to them.
+The government purchases goods and services of the firms.
+Also, provide subsidies to them.
 Firms pay corporate taxes to the government.

 Therefore, in the three-sector model, the equilibrium is obtained when